parsiq/ethdenver_2021/README.md

 Our magical instrumented node is located at https://ethdenver-parsiq.net:2096/ and will be available open source.

-As well you can use our [async-generator based code](https://www.npmjs.com/package/@parsiq/block-tracer) for traversing traces produced by `debug_transferTrace`.
-Good explanation of our data model can be found in [our strongly typed library](https://github.com/parsiq/block-tracer/blob/master/src/lib/block-trace.type.ts#L94)
+Please, take a look at our [async-generator based code](https://www.npmjs.com/package/@parsiq/block-tracer) for traversing traces produced by `debug_transferTrace`.
+It will give you a lot of information about our data model of block traces.
+Start from `BlockTrace` type definition in [our strongly typed library](https://github.com/parsiq/block-tracer/blob/master/src/lib/block-trace.type.ts#L94)

+## Bounties

-> Although time traveling is fun, doing it without a purpose might be a waste of time.
+Although time traveling is fun, doing it without a purpose might be a waste of time.
 What could be more fun than time traveling?
 Right!
-Time traveling with bounty hunting!
+Time traveling with ___bounty hunting!___
 We have prepared some challenges for our ETHDenver2021 buidlers!

-## Bounty 1:  Advanced Block Explorer
+### Bounty 1:  Advanced Block Explorer
-### Prize: 2000 usd
+#### Prize: 2000 usd

 We encourage you to create a data rich Ethereum block explorer leveraging PARSIQ Ethereum node API.
 It should be able to present and explore various data provided by our API, for example hierarchical traces of all transactions in a block together with their time-codes in terms of gas.